Kaitoi Whakapaipai Kanohi

 Useful experience for make-up artists includes:

-- customer service or retail work
+- work at a cosmetic counter, or other customer or retail work

 Find out more about training